cloudmesh-community/sp19-222-90/project-report/report.md

 :warning: in review

-:wave: cite that REST figure I can show you how if you point me toward the ref

-:question: We made both images from scratch do we need to cite it?
-Also we added the equation, is that correct form.
-Its marked with a :wolf::pig::rocket:: in KNN section
+:question: We made both images from scratch do we need to cite it? :smiley: Nope just making sure you!

-:wave: lets type the equation out and crop it out of the figure.
-I can showcase this for you if you prefer otherwise look at your classmates papers to see syntax

 :question: Any tips for rest of paper?